olevole/fcp/docs/02-configuring-pvc.md

 ## PVC

-An example of creating an arbitrary PVC named 'fileshare' on the 'nfs-pv' PV with a volume of 8Gi, tutorial/fileshare-pvc.yaml:
+An example of creating an arbitrary PVC named 'fileshare' on the 'nfs-pv' PV with a request of 8Gi, tutorial/fileshare-pvc.yaml:

 ```
 ---